 Seasoning means cleaning your smoker by using a thorough process.
 This process cleans any factory residue that may be residing inside the smoker.
 Seasoning also helps to dry the paint inside the chamber.

 You may wonder, ‘what’s the necessity of all these?
 I just bought it!’
 In truth, it’s one of the most crucial parts before you get started.
 Now, let me tell you why you should do it in the first place.

 Why Is Seasoning Important

-Cleaning a new appliance may sound obnoxious, but it’s extremely important to do that.
+Cleaning a new appliance may sound obnoxious, but it’s extremely important to do.
 Imagine any factory residue sitting inside the cooking chamber and your food absorbs that.

 Anything unwanted left by the manufacturer will also make your food smell bad.
-Seasoning helps to remove foul odors and make your smoker easy to use.
+Seasoning helps to remove foul odors and makes your smoker easy to use.

 The second reason for seasoning is, it extends your smoker’s life.
 Seasoning creates a layer inside the chamber that prevents rusting your smoker.
 So, you’re increasing your smoker durability by investing a little bit of time and effort.

 Last but not least, seasoning provides a good starting base for your food.
 The wood chips inside created an initial flavor that your food absorbs when you smoke for the first time.
 It’s like a kick-start for preparing excellent smoked meals without any hiccups on the way.